To provide families with services that give children the opportunity to have a safe, and conflict-free access to their parents and extended families.

 Central to a child's sense of security, feelings of self-esteem and healthy development is the constancy of the parent-child relationship.
 Children are deeply affected when they are separated from a parent.
 Visitation monitoring is helpful to lessen the negative impact on the child.

 The American family is changing.
-Across the United States, the growing need for supervised visitation services is at an all-time high.
+Across the United States, the growing need for supervised visitation also known as supervised parenting services is at an all-time high.
 In recent years, supervised visitation services have been adopted by family court judges for child custody and visitation disputes, absentee parents wanting to return to their child's life, and separation from the child due to issues of domestic violence, incarceration, child abuse and neglect, and substance abuse are major reasons for this need.

 If you have a court order giving you supervised visitation, do not look at it being a negative requirement, look at it as an opportunity for you to build, grow, and maintain a relationship with your child.
 Supervised visitation maybe your opportunity to demonstrate to the Court your desire to be involved in your child's life.
 There is no excuse to not spend quality time with your child.

 Finding a professional visitation monitor is an important task for you and your family.
-I currently serve counties in the state South Carolina and Coastal Georgia and Central North Carolina from my Raleigh location.
-I am able to travel up to 2 hours from both locations.
+We currently serve counties in the state South Carolina and Coastal Georgia and Central North Carolina from Raleigh location.
+A monitor will to travel up to 2 hours from all locations.

-I provide supervised visitation services in public locations and if approved and appropriate your home.
-My priority is to ensure the safety of your child, therefore based on the merits of your case, I do provide security at no extra charge to you.
 If you have a court order giving you supervised visitation, do not look at it being a negative requirement, look at it as an opportunity for you to build, grow, and maintain a relationship with your child.
 Supervised visitation may be your opportunity to demonstrate to the Court your desire to be involved in your child's life.
 There is no excuse to not spend quality time with your child.
-So give me a call and learn more about my supervised visitation or supervised exchanges and how you can turn what may appear to be a negative requirement for a positive outcome for your child and you.
-To better assist you or your attorney, I encouraged you to obtain specific guidelines about the services offered before appearing in court.
+So give us a call and learn more about supervised visitation or supervised exchanges and how you can turn what may appear to be a negative requirement for a positive outcome for your child and you.
+To better assist you or your attorney, we encouraged you to obtain specific guidelines about the services offered before appearing in court.

 Remember to do WHAT'S BEST FOR THE CHILD.
-Give me a call 803-942-0558 or use the form below to schedule a free consultation.
+Give us a call at 803-943-9696 or use the form below to schedule a free consultation.
 I'm available weekends and holidays.

 Monitored exchange occurs when a neutral third party is responsible for collecting the child or children from one parent, and escorting the children to the access parent for their visit, so that the parents do not come into contact with each other.